lee101/how/source/_posts/javascript-this-new-and-object-oriented-programming.md

 ###pros

-dons'nt have problems with `this` being lost and doesn't need any boilerplate to bind `this`, doesn't need `new`
+No problems with `this` being lost and no boilerplate to bind `this`, doesn't need `new`

 Beginners don't need to understand the complexities of `this`.

-Don't need any kind of framework to do it.
+No framework required.

 Interoperable with other frameworks e.g. instead of using `Backbone.Collection.extend({ ... })`
 ```javascript